MicrosoftDocs/windows-itpro-docs/devices/hololens/holographic-home.md

 > [!TIP]
 > When the **Start** menu is open, use the start gesture to hide it again.

-The **Start** menu has all of your holographic applications but it is also a great place for common tasks and status.
+The **Start** menu has all of your holographic applications, and it is also a great place for common tasks and status.
 You'll see indicators for Wi-Fi, battery, and volume, plus a clock.
 The tiles are your pinned apps.

 To talk to Cortana, select her tile, or just say "Hey Cortana" from anywhere on HoloLens.
 At the bottom you'll find the photo and video icons, which open the camera app.